 This course is designed to develop an in-depth understanding of Clay's theory of literacy processing that informs the teaching of young children with reading difficulties.
-During weekly clinical sessions at Ellis Elementary / Rosa Parks Elementary professional development room or school-based sites, participants will observe colleagues working with K-3 students having reading difficulties.
+During weekly clinical sessions at Rosa Parks Ellis Elementary /Ellis Elementary professional development room or school-based sites, participants will observe colleagues working with K-3 students having reading difficulties.
 Participants will further develop their skills in the systematic observation and analysis of children's literacy behaviors and will develop understanding of the reading and the writing process.
-Other topics include: oral language development, procedures for developing phonemic awareness and sound-letter links, analyzing and interpreting running records of oral reading behavior, fostering self-monitoring and self-correcting behaviors, teaching for fluent reading, and building on children's strengths in planning lessons.
-Participants are required to tutor 2 of the lowest-achieving K-3 students daily.
+Other topics include: procedures for developing phonemic awareness, analyzing and interpreting running records of oral reading behavior, fostering self-monitoring and self-correcting behaviors, teaching for fluent reading, and building on children's strengths in planning lessons.
+Participants are required to tutor two-four of the lowest achieving K-3 students daily.